 In line with FIT guidance, a play area must be sited within an open space sufficient to accommodate the provision and its required buffer zone to ensure residential amenity is maintained.
-Buffer distances ensure that facilities do not enable users to overlook neighbouring properties, reducing possibility of conflict.
-Any play requirements should be counted as additional to any other on-site open space requirement (e.g. provision of amenity greenspace should not also be counted as informal play provision).
+Buffer distances ensure that facilities do not enable users to overlook neighbouring properties, reducing possibility of conflict or nuisance.